xanmankey/FishingForPhish/docs/api.rst

 * allFeatureNames=None (see above)
       A dictionary composed of allFeatureNames in the featureName:stringWekaDatatype.

-The data class also has 5 methods in addition to __init__() and createDatasets() LEFT OFF:
+The data class also has 5 methods in addition to __init__() and createDatasets():

-* FS(self, page=True, image=True)
+* FS(self)
       Uses the feature selection process followed in the research at https://github.com/xanmankey/FishingForPhish/tree/main/research to select the top ranked features (the correlational, information gain, and chiSquared ranked feature selection methods are run and the output is stored in arrays, of which the index values are then used (with 0 being the highest value and len(array - 1) being the lowest value) to calculate the top overall ranked features).
-Parameters for selecting page and/or image features are available, and defaults to returning a length 2 array of the top ranked page and then image features respectively (the numerical index of the attribute is returned).
+Features are selected by getting the features from all instances of the analyzer class (by iterating through the analyzers list).
-* generateInstances(self, combined=True, full=True)
+* generateInstances(self)
       Uses the SMOTE weka filter to oversample the minority class.
-2 optional parameters default to True, combined and full, each of which represent the dataset that you want to oversample (note that oversampling does not edit a dataset, but rather generates a new one).
-* closePWW3(self, image=True, page=True, combined=True, combinedBalanced=True, full=True, fullBalanced=True)
-      A function that saves all the altered datasets in dataDir/datasets/(dataset) and closes jvm.
-There are 6 predefined arguments, each of which True, representing the datasets that you want to save.
-A convenience method for generating a filename to name all the files associated with a website (returns a filename structured as _<self.id>_<5 characters>).
-* classify(self, image=True, page=True, combined=True, combinedBalanced=True, full=True, fullBalanced=True)
+The newDatasetOptions attribute is used to determine which if the new datasets to oversample (which results in the creation of a NEW dataset, rather than just updating the old one).
+* closePWW3(self)
+      A function that saves all datasets in the datasets attribute at dataDir/datasets/(dataset) and then closes jvm afterward.
+* attributeCreation(self, featureNames, class1="Legitimate", class2="Phishing")
+      A class that creates and returns a list of attributes for creating datsets.
+Takes 3 parameters, featureNames (where you can pass the appropriate featureNames attribute), and class1 and class2, which are class names for the created datasets (where you can pass the classVal attributes).
+* classify(self)
-      A function for classifying the resulting datasets.
+      A function for classifying the resulting datasets set to True in newDatasetOptions, in addition to the datasets from the analyzers attribute.
 Specifically the J48, Jrip, and Naive Bayes models were used for the purposes of this research, but many more can easily be added for customization.
 A model output file is saved in the output directory, and model percentage and confusion matrices are returned as output.
+Note that if there are NO non-null class instances, classification might not succeed.
+* createDatasets(self)
+      The createDatasets attribute .

 Example (FINALLY)
 -----------------